Enrolment in the National Cervical Screening Programme

 Who runs the screening programme?

-The screening programme is run by the National Screening Unit within the Ministry of Health.
-We manage both the cervical screening and breast screening programmes for New Zealand women.
-You can find out more about on the National Screening Unit website.
+The screening programme is run by the National Screening Unit within Te Whatu Ora – Health New Zealand.
+We manage both the cervical screening and breast screening programmes for New Zealanders.
+You can find out more on the National Screening Unit website.

 Whenever you receive health services, your rights are protected by the Code of Health and Disability Services Consumers’ Rights.

-During your smear tests and follow-up and when talking to health workers you have the right to:
+During your screening tests and follow-up and when talking to health workers you have the right to:

 - be treated with respect